BreakerBots/ZED_FRC/README.md

 ## Run the program

-*NOTE: The ZED v1 is not compatible with this module*
+*NOTE: The ZED v1 is not compatible with this program*

 ```
 python detector.py --settings settings.json # [--svo path/to/file.svo]